Beat the Ban

 What about Chemical Planet EU?

 If the proposed ban goes through, it has an impact on the products Chemical Planet EU is able to supply.
-Several products such as DOC Pellets, 4-CMC Powder, 4-CMC Rock and C-Liquids fall within the scope of the proposed ban.
+Several products such as 4-CMC Powder, 4-CMC Rock and C-Liquids fall within the scope of the proposed ban.
 You can always contact us to check if your favourite chemicals stay available if the proposed ban goes through.

 Can we fight this together?